A list of pages I added to Pocket.

 -

 A lightweight web component helper for HTML5 videos.
 Intended for use with muted by default HTML5 videos.
-Only start playing when the video is visible in the viewport with data-visible-autoplay (via IntersectionObserver) Make sure you don’t use the autoplay attribute.
+Only start playing when the video is visible in the viewport with data-visible-autoplay (via IntersectionObserver) Make sure you leave off the autoplay attribute in your markup.

 -